Stratio/Spark-MongoDB/doc/src/site/sphinx/First_Steps.rst

 Requirements
 ============
-This library requires Spark 1.3+, Scala 10.4+, casbah 2.8+
+This library requires Apache Spark 1.3+, Scala 10.4+, casbah 2.8+

 Using the library
 =================